Internships (BIOL 3939)

 MD Anderson Cancer Center University of Texas

 Local Internships: Our students have participated in internships for course credit with a host of local Denver area employers during the semester and summer terms.
 You may also contact a faculty member researcher (principal investigator) at the Anschutz campus about the possibility of doing research in their lab.
-Please feel free to contact Dr. Nepokroeff, or view postings on Handshake (see also postings for EUReCA opportunities) for a current list of researchers who are actively looking for undergraduate help.
+Please feel free to contact Dr. Johansen, or view postings on Handshake (see also postings for EUReCA opportunities) for a current list of researchers who are actively looking for undergraduate help.

 • Alameda Veterinary Clinic